HackYourFutureBelgium/home/coaches/sunday-class.md

 ## Small Group Sessions

+Splitting to small groups each Sunday is very important.
+It gives the students a chance to be more engaged, and is a better use of time when there is more than one coach.
+Here are a few ways you can divide the class into groups:

+### Randomly

+Each class repository comes with a random group generator, you can find it at `https://hackyourfuturebelgium.github.io/class-x/randomizer`.
+To use random groups you can generate one group per coach before class and share the permalink to the students.
+When it's time to form groups everyone knows where to go!

+If you use random groups you will need to be aware of levels in your group.
+Each group will have some students that are futher ahead, it can be discouraging for others if they ask more difficult questions or ask about material beyond the day's lesson.

+### By Level

-When/if you break the class into a small groups for exercises and more coach contact, we've found it's best to form the groups based on their comfort-level with the new material.
-This is a system the students should be familiar, but feel free to create more or less groups depending on your class' needs:
+The other way to form groups is based on their comfort-level with the new material.
+Feel free to create more or less groups depending on how many coaches are available.
+You can post three messages in the class slack channel, one with each emoji along with a link to your call, his is just a suggestion:

-* 🥚 `:egg:` - "Join this group if you would like to step through the examples a few more times before moving on to the exercises."
+- 🥚 `:egg:` - "Join this group if you would like to step through the examples a few more times before moving on to the exercises."
-* 🐣 `:hatching_chick:` - "Join this group if you're eager to dive right into the exercises."
+- 🐣 `:hatching_chick:` - "Join this group if you're eager to dive right into the exercises."
-* 🐥 `:hatched_chick:` - "Did you start the exercises before class?
+- 🐥 `:hatched_chick:` - "Did you start the exercises before class?
 Do you want to explore harder problems or take a deeper look into this this topic?
 This is the group for you.

-You can post three messages in the class slack channel, one with each emoji.
-In the thread for each emoji students will share a call link and begin working together in these groups.
-As coaches you can split between the groups and join their calls to guide the study sessions.
+If you use groups by level you will need to be aware of group size.
+If you find that one group is huge and the others have only a couple people it may be a good idea to use random groups next time.
+This way you can have a better student/coach ratio.

+### By Project Group

+If you are in a module that has a multi-week group project the best way to form small groups is by project group.
+This makes it easier for each group to get help on their project, and to plan how they will incorporate Sunday's material into their next week's plan.

 ## After Class

-* [ ] Uploaded and link to your class recordings in the class repo.
+- [ ] Uploaded and link to your class recordings in the class repo.
-* [ ] Send an end-of-day message on the class channel.
+- [ ] Send an end-of-day message on the class channel.
-* [ ] Send follow-up messages to any students who were struggling, or had questions outside the scope of class.
+- [ ] Send follow-up messages to any students who were struggling, or had questions outside the scope of class.